yaskovdev/blog/_posts/2017-12-11-why-20-12-2017-12-00-is-not-a-moment-of-time.md

 comments: true
 ---

-An event happened `20.**.2017 12:00`.
-Can you tell me, when exactly?
-Not really, because something is missing?
-How about `20.12.2017 12:00`?
+An event happened at `20.**.2017 12:00`.
+Can you tell me when exactly?
+Oh, so you cannot, because something is missing?
+How about at `20.12.2017 12:00`?
 If you think that now you can, you are wrong.
 You still do not know the exact moment of time.
 However, the missing part is much less obvious now.

 <img alt="Moment of time" src="/assets/placeholder.png">

 ### The UTC offset<sup>*</sup> is just as important as the day, month, year, hour, etc.

-Returning to our example, only `20.12.2017 12:00 UTC+03:00` gives you enough information about when the event happened.
+Returning to the above example, only `20.12.2017 12:00 UTC+03:00` gives you enough information about when the event happened.
 But are you sure you always remember about the `UTC+03:00` part?
 Even worse, is it always given to you?

 ### A real life example